Hi! I’m Juliette.

 Find more time and space in their lives

-My coaching practice is influenced by my time in CTI’s (amazing!)
-Coach Training Program, as well as extensive study and practice in Buddhist philosophy and design thinking.
-(Trust me, they’re all related.)
+My coaching approach is informed by professional training through CTI, as well as extensive study and practice in Buddhist philosophy and design thinking.
+(These are more similar than you might think!)